 On the other hand, if we teach them that there are good, bad, illogical, self-centered and all sorts of people living in this world together because each have their own reasons for doing what they do, they’ll empathize with others more readily.

 In her book, Teaching Children Empathy, The Social Emotion, Tonia Caselman encourages parents to teach children to step into others shoes to empathize with them, and to create a sense of social emotional connection.
 Take this notion a step further by teaching children to value other’s feelings, their deformity, racial or religious differences and personal behavior, and learn to live with each other in a more tolerant manner, and you’ll have a winner coming up.

 Positive parenting with Paradoxical Commandments

-As parents we always fear how our children will turn out, and this fear keeps on growing as they grow older and become detached from us.
+As parents we’re always anxious how our children will turn out and handle their own life’s fears, and this anxiety keeps on growing as they grow older and become detached from us.
 We may not be able to make all decision for them in their adult lives, and be there at every step but we can teach them how to think good thoughts, be positive about themselves and others, and make decisions which impact their lives positively.

 Here are the Paradoxical Commandments by Dr. Keith for you to begin with.
 Use them as a starting point and expand by adding your own commandments.
 Don’t forget to share them with us!